BlasBenito/myWebsite/content/post/06_target_encoding/index.markdown

 ## $ subregion                  <chr> "Northern America", "Eastern Asia", "Northe…
 ```

-The categorical variables in this dataset are identified below:
+The categorical variables in this data frame are identified below:

 ```r